 Writing for the Debrief

-There are many ways to contribute to the Debrief.
-You can comment on articles or write-in with your reactions.
-There are regular mailbag editions that feature readers' experiences.
-The Debrief does interviews with folk from the disability movement and features the work, whether poetry, visual art or other, of disabled people.
+There are many ways you can contribute to the Debrief.
+You can comment on articles or write to us with your reactions.
+Our regular mailbag editions feature readers' experiences.
+The Debrief also does interviews with folk from the disability movement and features the work (poetry, visual art, etc) of disabled people.

-I'm looking particularly looking for contributors with disabilities from the Global South.
-Whether you're a writer, illustrator, photographer, I'm interested to hear from you and how you can contribute.
+We’re particularly looking for contributors with disabilities from the Global South.
+Whether you're a writer, illustrator, photographer, we want to hear from you.
 We don't hear enough from disabled people in low- and middle-income countries – let's work together to fix this!

-- Where disability and climate meet, Áine Kelly-Costello's invitation into complex intersections.
+- Where disability and climate meet, Áine Kelly-Costello on disabled wisdom and an invitation to community.

 Writing an article is hard.
 It's definitely not for everyone.
 Articles often involve research or reporting.
-Even where they're based on what you've lived and know already, that isn't easy to develop and put into words.
+Even where they're based on what you've lived and know already, that isn't always easy to put into words.

 - Articles are written for the disability community and disability curious.